cvanstey/ACBT-Brochures/maps.md

 ## Overview

 The maps in this project serve as a visual interface for exploring Northside businesses, portraits, and community spaces featured in Atlantic City Board of Trade brochures (1936–1945).
-By layering historical data onto the city’s geography, we aim to reveal spatial patterns of entrepreneurship, leisure, and resistance during segregation, New Deal initiatives, and a country recovering from a historic financial collapse.
+By layering historical data onto the city’s geography, we aim to reveal spatial patterns of entrepreneurship, leisure, and resistance during segregation, New Deal initiatives, and a country recovering from a historic financial collapse as it transitions into a second world war.
+The brochures can stand alone as their own objects of study but by adding a layer of data science and digital humanities, patterns begin to emerge.
+Thoughts towards coding theories about each pattern begin to swirl and already a version 2.0 begins to form.

+Between now and then, we can immerse ourselves in some data.

 ---